Collaborative Charging Optimization for Wireless Rechargeable Sensor Networks via Heterogeneous Mobile Chargers: Conclusion

 \section{Conclusion}

-This paper has investigated a collaborative charging optimization problem for WRSNs using heterogeneous mobile chargers in complex terrain scenarios.
+This paper has investigated a collaborative charging optimization problem for WRSNs using heterogeneous mobile chargers in heterogeneous deployment scenarios.
 Following this, we have formulated a multi-objective optimization problem to simultaneously maximize charging efficiency, minimize mobility energy consumption, and reduce sensor node mortality by coordinating the AAV and SV.
 The problem has proved highly challenging due to its dynamic nature with real-time adaptation requirements and complex trade-offs between competing objectives in heterogeneous multi-agent environments.
 To address these challenges, we have proposed the novel IHATRPO algorithm that incorporates the self-attention mechanism for enhanced environmental processing and the Beta sampling strategy for unbiased gradient computation in continuous action spaces.
 Simulation results have demonstrated that the proposed IHATRPO algorithm achieves faster convergence and superior performance compared to baselines, with sensor node mortality dramatically reduced from over 90\% to below 10\%.
 Spatial movement patterns analysis shows that the AAV and SV naturally develop complementary coverage patterns through the embedded coordination mechanism, with each agent specializing in different network regions to achieve efficient spatial division of labor.
-Future work will focus on extending the framework to larger-scale networks and multiple heterogeneous charging agents, while investigating the scalability limits of the proposed coordination mechanism.
-Additionally, integrating energy harvesting techniques may potentially yield even better performance by reducing charging demands and enabling more efficient resource allocation strategies.
+However, the current simulation settings are still based on an obstacle-free WRSN area.
+In more complex physical environments or larger-scale WRSNs, IHATRPO faces more challenges for the AAV and SV to provide timely charging services for all nodes.
+Therefore, future work may focus on more complex simulation environments, large-scale WRSNs, and coordination among more charging agents.